cfloutier/K2UI/README.md

 and checks that everything is ok (no compilation trouble)

 -------------
-Success, you use the K2D2 controls
+Success, you can use the K2D2 controls

 ## Create Your first Test UI